Securities and Exchange Commission (SEC) defined, how it works

 How does the SEC impact our lives?

-You’re directly affected by the SEC because they make it easier for you to invest in stocks, bonds, and mutual funds with less risk.
-Neither derivatives nor hedge funds are subject to its oversight.
-The Securities and Exchange Commission is a wealth of information for prospective investors.
+We are directly affected by the SEC because they make US capital markets safe for investors all around the world buying stocks, bonds, and mutual funds..
+The Securities and Exchange Commission offers a wealth of information for prospective investors.

 What issues does the SEC deal with?

-More than 66 million American households have used the securities markets to save for things like starting a family, paying for college, retiring comfortably, or any number of other life goals.
-The Securities and Exchange Commission is responsible for enforcing these investments' regulations.
+More than 66 million American households have used the securities markets as a way to save and invest to be able to pay for college, retire comfortably, or pursue other life goals.
+The Securities and Exchange Commission is responsible for enforcing regulations protecting your investment from fraud, although not from normal risk associated with securities investing.

 What are the SEC’s three main goals?

-The threefold mandate of the SEC to safeguard investors, uphold honest and orderly markets, and promote investment continues to guide our work.
+In its own words, the threefold mandate of the SEC is to safeguard investors, uphold honest and orderly markets, and promote investment.

-The SEC continues to be tremendously successful despite continuing criticism.
+The SEC continues to be tremendously successful despite criticism that it sometimes does too much and sometimes that it does too little.
 On multiple occasions, it has been successful in achieving its goals of boosting the stock market and reviving public faith in capitalism.
 The majority of companies and investors benefited from it.